 In September, the Council will take a review of its financial position and the impact of the Covid-19 crisis, and will reconsider the Health and Wellbeing options available.

-Anthony Cawley, Director of Operations at Fusion Lifestyle, said: "We know our leisure facilities are really important for the health and wellbeing of the local community and we want them open again as soon as they are safe and viable.
-Therefore, we are so pleased our doors are beginning to open again and together with West Devon Borough Council, we hope our customers will bear with us whilst we implement our reopening plans and they can soon enjoy their centres once again."
+Anthony Cawley, Director of Operations at Fusion Lifestyle, said: "We know our leisure facilities are really important for the health and wellbeing of the local community.
+We want them open again as soon as they are safe and viable.
+We are so pleased our doors are beginning to open again.
+Together with West Devon Borough Council, we hope our customers will bear with us whilst we implement our reopening plans and they can soon enjoy their centres once again."

 To find out more about the Community Leisure UK campaign and ways you can support, go to: www.communityleisureuk.org